Programs

 Ineligible Properties

-Trailer homes, town homes, duplex and apartment houses, adjoined properties, rental property and property where business is conducted.
+Trailer homes, townhomes, duplex and apartment houses, adjoined properties, rental property, and property where business is conducted.
 Houses in foreclosure or bankruptcy, houses with delinquent real estate taxes, and houses with code violations such as junk and debris, weed, junk cars, etc.

 Limitations